openstack-infra/publications/deck.rst

 .. transition:: pan
 .. container:: progressive

-  - project gating approach to quality assurance
+  - Project gating approach to quality assurance
-  - systems administration as code through CI automation
+  - Systems administration as code through CI automation
-  - run a massive multi-cloud application
+  - Run a massive multi-cloud application
-  - openly maintain several OpenStack-based clouds
+  - Openly maintain several OpenStack-based clouds
-  - develop free software using free software
+  - Develop free software using free software
-  - explain/demonstrate our tools and methods at conferences
+  - Explain/demonstrate our tools and methods at conferences
-  - enjoy the satisfaction that comes from helping others
+  - Enjoy the satisfaction that comes from helping others

 Where
 -----